Skip to content

 Ask yourself a question:

-When you know what you’re working towards, it’s easier to track the success of your repurposed content.
+When you know what you’re working towards, it’s easier to track your progress towards content marketing success.

 Here are some things to consider:

-• Are you looking to reach a new audience?
+• Are you looking to reach new customer personas?

 • Do you want to attract leads or increase brand awareness?